vPere/export-contacts-paginasamarillas/README.md

-# 📒 Extractor de Telèfons — Páginas Amarillas
+# 📒 Páginas Amarillas Contact Extractor

 A simple **Flask web app** that extracts company names and phone numbers from [Páginas Amarillas](https://www.paginasamarillas.es/), displays them in a table, and exports them as an **Excel file**.